lowleveldesign/wtrace/README.md

 Options:
       --newconsole           Start the process in a new console window.
-      --summary              Prints only a summary of the collected trace.
       --nosummary            Prints only ETW events - no summary at the end.
   -h, --help                 Show this message and exit -?
 Show this message and exit